Svyatoy Nos Peninsula, Buryatia: Geography

 The "island" is spearhead-shaped, 56 km long and 20 km wide, with a sharp tip (at 53.49481°N 108.51728°E) pointing southwest and a blunter point at the other end.
 A mountain ridge runs the whole length of the island; the highest point is the flat peak of Mount Markova (altitude 1878 m, at 53.6334°N 108.8075°E), a popular hiking destination with a scenic view of most of Lake Baikal.

 The west side of the ridge starts with a low cliff all along the shore and then rises towards the crest in a single general slope, cut by many valleys.
 The eastern side is more irregular, with some flat areas next to the shore in the middle part, and some broad low-lying valleys in the northeast.
-Snake Bay is a three-pronged 6 km wide branch of Chivyrkuisky Bay that breaks the outline of the island at that point, pushing the shore 4 km to the west.
+Snake Bay is a three-pronged 6-km-wide branch of Chivyrkuisky Bay that breaks the outline of the island at that point, pushing the shore 4 km to the west.

 The Svyatoy Nos ridge is roughly parallel to the Academician underwater ridge, which separates Lake Baikal into northern and southern basins and rises above the water level at the Ushkan Islands and the Olkhon Island.

 A large number of brooks flow down both sides of the ridge.
 The largest one, the Krestovskaya River, flows into Snake Bay at 53.748370°N 109.04189°E. The Burmuy River runs south-east into Arangatuy Lake on the isthmus.
 The sand of the Marokov Beach is said be "singing", because of the sound made by walking on it.
 The peninsula has more than a hundred hydrothermal springs and small mud volcanoes, with various temperatures up to 85 °C. On the isthmus, the springs create many shallow brackish ponds, generally round or oval.
-The Zmeyevaya sulfurous springs, on the northern end of Snake Bay.
+The Zmeyevaya sulfurous springs are on the northern end of Snake Bay.

 The Big Ushkan Island is located about 10 km northwest of the peninsula.
 There are seven islands in Chivyrkuisky Bay.
-The largest and southernmost one is Great Baklany, about 1300 by 160 m, is located about 6 km north of the isthmus, 6 km east of the Svyatoy Nos "island", and 4 km west of the mainland.
+The largest and southernmost one is Great Baklany, about 1300 by 160 m, is located about 6 km north of the isthmus, 6 km east of the Svyatoy Nos, and 4 km west of the mainland.